Nautilus: Conservation status and human use

 Nautilus are collected or fished for sale as live animals or to carve the shells for souvenirs and collectibles, not for just the shape of their shells, but also the nacreous inner shell layer, which is used as a pearl substitute.
 In Samoa, nautilus shells decorate the forehead band of a traditional headdress called tuiga.
 Nautilus shells were popular items in the Renaissance and Baroque cabinet of curiosities and were often mounted by goldsmiths on a thin stem to make extravagant nautilus shell cups.

 The low fecundity, late maturity, long gestation period and long life-span of nautiluses suggest that these species are vulnerable to overexploitation and demand for the ornamental shell is causing population declines.
 The threats from trade in these shells has led to countries such as Indonesia legally protecting the chambered nautilus with fines of up to US$8,500 and/or 5 years in prison for trading in this species.
 Despite their legal protection, these shells were reported to be openly sold at tourist areas in Bali as of 2014.
-The continued trade of these animals has led to a call for increased protection and in 2016 all species in Family Nautilidae were added to CITES Appendix II, regulating international trade.
+The continued trade of these animals has led to a call for increased protection and in 2016 all species in the family Nautilidae were added to CITES Appendix II, regulating international trade.